b2broker

 • CPI: commissions paid for app downloads or referral link interaction.

-Other payment schemes include revenue sharing, a small percentage that affiliates earn from converted client trades.
+Other payment schemes include revenue sharing, where affiliates earn a small percentage from converted client trades.

 FAQ